Kanbukan

-Kanbukan (韓武舘, roughly translated as "Hall of Korean Martial Arts" or "Korean Martial Hall") was one of the earliest Karate organizations made in Post-War Japan and is considered the birthplace of the Bōgutsuki Karate.
+Kanbukan (韓武舘, roughly translated as "Hall of Korean Martial Arts" or "Korean Martial Hall") was one of the earliest Karate organizations founded in Post-War Japan and is considered the birthplace of the Bōgutsuki Karate.

-Kanbukan itself was a dojo that existed for only five to six years, but its influence on history of Karate and combat sports in general is immense.
+The Kanbukan itself was a dojo that existed for only five to six years, but its influence on history of Karate and combat sports in general is immense.
 Its legacy is carried by various successor organizations, including JKF Renbukai.

 Overview

 In early 1930, Kanken Toyama a native, returned to his country of origin to open his first dojo in Tokyo on March 20, 1930, named Shūdōkan (修道舘) meaning "The Dojo for the Study of the Karate Way."
 Kanbukan dojo was established in 1945 at Kudan (Chiyoda, Tokyo) by the high-ranking students of Shudokan under Kanken Toyama to practice and popularize karate while avoiding GHQ surveillance under the postwar martial arts ban.
 As a school, it inherits the non-school principle of Toyama's Shudokan, with art having direct lineage of Shuri-te of Anko Itosu.
 To disguise the intent of the dojo, the students used the name Kanbukan and named the Korean Shudokan practitioner Dr. Yun Kwae-byung as the director of the dojo.
 Therefore, making it possible to practice Karate and editorialize karate booklets without drawing unwanted attention from the GHQ.
 In 1946, students of Kanbukan started practising karate using kendo armor.
 In 1948, Kanbukan moved its dojo to Setagaya.

 In 1949, Dr. Yun Kwae-Byung would return to Korea, influenced by the impending Korean War.
 In 1951, after the regulations by GHQ were relaxed, Norio Nakamura changed the name to Renbukan (錬武舘) at the Wenkai Society in Higashi, Shibuya.
 Later, when it developed into the (former) All Japan Karatedo Federation (current JKF Renbukai).
 In 1954, the National Karatedo Championships with Armour were held, marking the first major event involving Bōgutsukikarate.